Azure-Samples/iot-edge-deployment-engine/README.md

   ```

 5. Publish the Azure Function found under `./src/IoTEdgeDeploymentApi` through Visual Studio Code or Visual Studio IDE, per your preference.
-6. Add the Function Managed Identity to IoT Hub roles `IoT Hub Registry Contributor` and `IoT Hub Twin Contributor` so the function has permissions to call into the Azure IoT Hub API.
+6. Add your User Managed Identity to IoT Hub roles `IoT Hub Registry Contributor`, `IoT Hub Twin Contributor` and `IoT Hub Data Contributor` so the function has permissions to call into the Azure IoT Hub API and also the `Key Vault Secrets User` and `Key Vault Secrets Officer` roles to call the Key Vault instance (last one only required to manually add secrets via Azure Portal, not for running the Azure Functions itself).

 ### Testing the Azure Function in the cloud